Dispersion of activity at an active-passive nematic interface: Dispersion of the activity

-If the dispersed quantity is the activity itself, the dynamics becomes more complex.
-The initial configuration consists of a gaussian profile of activity in the center of the domain with standard deviation $\sigma =50$.
-The directors are initially pointing in random directions.
-The choice of an initial gaussian profile leads to the presence of gradients of activity everywhere in the active region, which maximizes its dispersion.
+If the dispersed quantity is the activity itself the dynamics becomes more complex.
+We performed simulations with initial configurations consisting of a Gaussian concentration field $C$ in the center of the domain, with standard deviation $\sigma =50$ and maximum $C=1$.
+The initial directors are randomly oriented.
+The choice of an initial Gaussian concentration field leads to the presence of concentration gradients everywhere in the active region, which maximizes its dispersion.
 Note that in the configurations discussed in Sec.~\ref{sharp-sec} the dispersion occurs only at the interface.
-The gaussian profile is held static until $t=25000$ resulting in active turbulence only close to the center of the domain.
-Both the active and passive regions are in the bulk nematic phase.
-After 25000 steps, the gaussian profile evolves according to Eq.~\ref{adv-diff-eq}, which disperses the activity to previously passive nematic regions rendering them active.
-Figure~\ref{screenshots-fig} (a) to (c) illustrate the time evolution of the activity field while (d) depicts the velocity field at a given instant of time.
-Although they are less noticeable in a random configuration of directors, there are also jets from the active to the passive regions as in the systems reported in Sec.~\ref{sharp-sec}.
-We measure the MSD as:
+The Gaussian field is held static until $t=25000$ when active turbulence is observed close to the center of the domain.
+Both active and passive regions are deep in the nematic phase.
+After $25000$ steps, the Gaussian activity field evolves according to Eq.~\ref{adv-diff-eq}, which disperses the scalar concentration field to passive nematic regions rendering them active.
+Figure~\ref{screenshots-fig} (a) to (c) illustrates the time evolution of the scalar field while (d) depicts the velocity field at a given instant of time and (e) the vorticity field of a smaller region in the active domain highlighting the typical vortex size.
+Although they are less noticeable in a random configuration of directors, there are also jets from the active to the passive regions as in the aligned systems reported in Sec.~\ref{sharp-sec}.
+We measured the MSD of the concentration field $C$ as in Eq.~\eqref{msd-eq}.
+In Fig.~\ref{msd-zeta-fig}, we report the MSD of $C$ as a function of time for different activity strengths.
+Each curve is the average of the MSD of 20 samples with different initial configurations of the random director field.
+After a transient regime, the MSD evolves with a slope less than one in a log-log plot, for all activities, which reveals the existence of a subdiffusive regime.
+We contrast this with the results reported in Sec.~\ref{passive-sec} for a system with constant activity, where the dispersion of the concentration of an inert solute was found to be diffusive (slope one).
+We measured the slope, in the subdiffusive regime, at times between $5\times 10^5$ and $2\times10^6$, for systems with different activities and found an average value $\alpha=0.75 \pm 0.01$, also shown in the figure.